REVIEW 6 PRACTICE INSTRUCTIONS

-For our longer practice periods, we are doing what I call Open Mind Meditation (for more complete instructions on this method, see the cameo essay in separate document).
+For our longer practice periods, we are doing what I call Open Mind Meditation (for more complete instructions on this method, see the cameo essay following commentary for W-189).

 - Begin by repeating, “I am not a body.
 I am free.
 For I am still as God created me.”

-- Then repeat today’s idea, perhaps also repeating the italicized lines that follow the idea (which are meant “to aid in practicing”—6:5).
+- Then repeat today’s idea, perhaps also repeating the italicized lines that follow the idea (which are meant “to aid your practicing”—7:1).

 - For the bulk of the time, close your eyes and relinquish all mental clutter and all beliefs you have about yourself and the world.
 Hold your mind in silent readiness to receive the experience of God.
 Do not repeat words.
 Simply wait for that experience to dawn, holding your mind still and expectant without the aid of verbalizing.
 Rather than relying on words, rely on the Holy Spirit.
 Offer the practice period to Him, and be open to His guidance, which may take your meditation in unexpected directions.

 - If a wandering thought intrudes—which will no doubt happen regularly—immediately respond with, “This thought I do not want.
 I choose instead [today’s idea].”
 This is perhaps the Workbook’s most effective way of dispelling distracting thoughts.